 Crucial: Condoms are the only contraceptive method that protects against both STIs and pregnancy.
 Find out more about Sexual Health.

 Contraception services are free and confidential, including for people under 16 years old.
-This means that the doctor or nurse won’t tell your parents, or anyone else, as long as they believe that you're mature enough to understand the information and decisions involved.
-There are strict guidelines for healthcare professionals who work with people under 16.
-If they believe that there's a risk to your safety and welfare, they may decide to tell your parents.
+This means that the doctor or nurse won’t tell your parents, or anyone else, unless they are worried about your safety.

 Instant expert: Which kind of contraception is best for you?
 Your Doctor or nurse can help you choose, but you can also check out the Sexwise guide to contraception.